pagekit/vue-resource/docs/http.md

 ## Usage

-A Vue instance provides the `this.$http(options)` function which takes an options object for generating an HTTP request and returns a promise.
+A Vue instance provides the `this.$http` service which can send HTTP requests.
+A request method call returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves to the response.
 Also the Vue instance will be automatically bound to `this` in all function callbacks.

 ```js
 new Vue({